 - Finish with a quick pressure release.
 If you need to reduce more liquid, you can turn the Sauté setting back on and simmer until the liquid is properly reduced.

-💭 Angela's Tips & Recipe Notes
+💭 Tips & Notes

 - Scotch Bonnet Peppers can be hard to find and can be substituted with habaneros or even jalapeños.

 - However, the Scoville Heat Units (the measurement scale for the spiciness of chili peppers) are vastly different for these peppers.
-A jalapeño ranks at 2,500-8,000 SHU, and a scotch bonnets and habaneros both rank at 100,000-350,000 SHU.
+A jalapeño ranks at 2,500-8,000 SHU, and scotch bonnets and habaneros both rank at 100,000-350,000 SHU.
 The jalapeño will give you a milder heat, and the scotch bonnet or habanero will give you a more intense heat.

 - Wear gloves while chopping any chili peppers - you don’t want to get the pepper oils on your skin or in your eyes!